 The only time you can’t include a Waiver of Premium is if you’re unemployed when your life insurance policy begins.
 In the case of joint life insurance policies, one person named on the policy must be in employment.

 Waiver Of Premium Life Insurance: Choosing the Deferred Period

 When you apply for a life insurance policy with a Waiver of Premium benefit added to your policy, you need to choose the deferred period.

 This is the length of time that you’ll need to continue paying your own premiums before you can apply to your insurer to make a claim against your policy for them to begin paying your monthly premium.

 The standard deferred terms are:

-Whatever term you choose, you will need to continue to pay your premiums until the deferred period ends.
-You’ll also need to get in contact with your insurance provider to claim against the Waiver of Premium benefit.
+Whatever term you choose, you must continue to pay your premiums until the deferred period ends.
+You’ll also need to contact your insurance provider to claim against the premium life insurance benefit waiver.

 When can you generally make a claim?